celebrating 35 years as the Seafood and Maritime Industry’s preferred training provider

 Elements of Shipboard Safety (ESS)

-This course is for anyone who works or wishes to work as a Near Coastal Coxswain, Master, Marine Engine Driver or, where stipulated, as a deckhand on a commercial coastal vessel.
+Successful completion of this course is an AMSA requirement for anyone who works or wishes to work as a Near Coastal Coxswain, Master, Marine Engine Driver or, where stipulated, as a deckhand on a commercial near coastal vessel.

-The course provides theoretical and practical training in matters that affect personal safety, the safety of the vessel and the safety of the crew as a whole.
+The course provides theoretical and practical training in matters that affect personal safety, the safety of the vessel and the safety of the crew.
 It covers topics including:

 • fire prevention, theory of combustion and methods of extinguishing fire